 Am I a candidate for a non surgical nose job?
+Would just like to even out a bit, can it be done without surgery?
 (Photo)

 Doctor Answers (3)

 You may be a candidate for a non-surgical nose job.

 If you want to even the nose out, I would suggest consulting with a surgeon who has long experience using the fillers.
 Permanent fillers are excellent.
 You could also opt for temporaries, but be sure to have the technique in which sterile salt water is injected into the nose to show the predicted result.
 The salt water disappears in a couple of hours, but you will have a good idea about what can be accomplished.
 Also, it allows you to give your input because you are just sitting there in the treatment chair, watching in a mirror.

 You also may want to have computer imaging when you consult with the surgeon, but be sure to consult with somebody who has facility and long experience with the non-surgical approaches.
 These are becoming much more popular.

 Nonsurgical Nose Jobs Work Well For Smoothing "Hills & Valleys" Along The Spine Of The Nose